FoundationDB/fdb-kubernetes-operator/docs/design/bin_pack_fault_domains.md

 ## Current Implementation

 The current implementation adds a `preferredDuringSchedulingIgnoredDuringExecution` `PodAntiAffinity` to every Pod [code](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/master/internal/pod_models.go#L308-L334).
-The label selector will contain the process class and the cluster name, to ensure processes with the same class are distributed across different fault domains is possible.
+The label selector will contain the process class and the cluster name, to ensure podNames with the same class are distributed across different fault domains is possible.
 A user can define additional `PodAntiAffinity`s but can't prevent the operator from creating the default `PodAntiAffinity`.
 The only exception is the special fault domain `foundationdb.org/none` and `foundationdb.org/kubernetes-cluster`.